Conversion Of Hz To Khz

 • 1 Hz = 0.001 kHz

 This straightforward relationship forms the basis of all conversions between these two units.
-To convert from Hz to kHz, you simply divide the frequency value in Hz by 1000.
+On the flip side, to convert from Hz to kHz, you simply divide the frequency value in Hz by 1000.
 Conversely, to convert from kHz to Hz, you multiply the frequency value in kHz by 1000.

 Step-by-Step Conversion: Hz to kHz